jttoivon/moder2/README.md

 Installing and pre-requisities
 ==============================

-MODER is implemented in C++ and has been tested in Linux platform.
+MODER2 is implemented in C++ and has been tested in Linux platform.
-As the only external dependency, the MODER requires the Boost library, which is normally installed on Linux machines.
+As the only external dependency, the MODER2 requires the Boost library, which is normally installed on Linux machines.
 Relatively recent version should be used.
 At least version 1.49 is known to work.
 To get full advantage of parallellism the compiler should support openmp 4.0 which, for instance, gcc 4.9.0 and later supports.
-Running `make` in the directory of the distribution should compile MODER.
+Running `make` in the directory of the distribution should compile MODER2.
-If on macOS/OSX you have problems compiling MODER, it may be due to lack of openmp support.
+If on macOS/OSX you have problems compiling MODER2, it may be due to lack of openmp support.
 In this case, first run `make clean`, followed by `make NOOPENMP=1`.
-This option unfortunately prevents running MODER with multiple threads simultaneously.
+This option unfortunately prevents running MODER2 with multiple threads simultaneously.

-You can also install MODER by running the command
+You can also install MODER2 by running the command

 	sudo make install